camelcasetechs/vansosms/README.md

 The classes in the src directory are for you to update and adapt to your need.

--   if you use Laravel, you can copy the content of `src/config/config.php` to `config/services.php` and everything should work fine.
+-   If you use Laravel, you can copy the content of `src/config/config.php` to `config/services.php` and everything should work fine.
 -   Open `src/VansoSMSClient.php` and update the `configure` method based on the instruction on the method docs.
+If you are not using Laravel, please make a child class of `src/VansoSMSClient.php` and override the `configire` method.

 Call the `\CamelCase\VansoSMS\VansoSMSClient::sendSMS` factory;